-The Mexican Mole Lizard also appears to only be endemic to portions of the Baja Peninsula, Mexico, in southern North America.
-It may also be found from the extreme southwestern portions, through Big Sur, to the Western Cape Region, however.
+The Mexican Mole Lizard appears to only be endemic to portions of the Baja Peninsula, Mexico, in southern North America.
+Unconfirmed sightings also place its range from the extreme southwestern portions, through Big Sur, to the Western Cape Region, however.

-Therefore, members of the species typically prefer to remain below ground, or under the layers of vegetation, for a specific reason.
+Therefore, members of the species typically prefer to remain below ground.
+There, it lives under the many layers of vegetation, for a specific reason.
 This location provides it with at least a measure of protection from predators.

-The Mexican Mole Lizard constructs lengthy and elaborate systems of tunnels beneath the ground.
+Additionally, the Mexican Mole Lizard constructs lengthy and elaborate systems of tunnels beneath the ground.
 It is carnivorous in nature and will prey on virtually anything small and soft enough to swallow.
 It usually remains close to its burrows, however.